adambard/learnxinyminutes-docs/sass.html.markdown

    #################### */

 /* Mixins allow you to define reusable chunks of CSS.
 They can take one or more arguments to allow you to make reusable pieces of styling.
-Mixins can also be very helpful when dealing with vendor prefixes. */
+Mixins very helpful when dealing with vendor prefixes. */

 @mixin form-button($color, $size, $border-radius) {
   color: $color;